 Screenshots of other scam variants:

-Here's a video of a malware researcher trying to contact cyber criminals behind this email scam.
-Crooks eventually attempt to trick the caller into downloading and opening a malicious MS Excel document designed to inject BazarLoader malware into the system:
+Below is a video of a malware researcher trying to contact cyber criminals behind this email scam.
+Criminals eventually attempt to trick the caller into downloading and opening a malicious MS Excel document designed to inject BazarLoader malware into the system: